• Skip to primary navigation

 3. Get a placement test

-Before you begin any learning plan, you must first determine your present English proficiency level, as this will decide the type of program you should follow.
+Before you begin any learning plan, you must determine your English proficiency level, as this will decide the type of program you should follow.

-For instance, if you’re looking for a unique way to express yourself, try If your English level is around Intermediate or lower, you’ll receive a comprehensive English curriculum, and if your level is Upper-Intermediate or higher, you’ll receive a personalized study plan.
+For instance, if you’re looking for a unique way to express yourself, try If your English level is around Intermediate or lower, you’ll receive a comprehensive English curriculum.
+You’ll receive a personalised study plan if your level is Upper-Intermediate or higher.

 4. Prioritise quality over quantity

 It’s all about quality over quantity when it comes to learning any language.
-Rather than learning dozens of new words in a short period of time, concentrate on learning only one word and repeating it dozens of times.
+Rather than learning dozens of new words quickly, concentrate on learning only one word and repeating it dozens of times.
 This keeps you from becoming overwhelmed by information.
-Furthermore, using this method assists you to store the meaning of words and phrases in your brain for longer.
+Furthermore, using this method assists you in storing the meaning of words and phrases in your brain for longer.
 As a result, you’ll have a hard time forgetting them.

 READ ALSO: Best Ways To Learn Hebrew In 2021